doctolib/pg_no_seqscan/README.md

 - Using `enable_seqscan = off` to discourage PostgreSQL from using sequential scans and prefer an index, even if the table is empty
-- The extension parses the query plan and checks if there are any nodes with a sequential scan
+- The extension browses the query plan and checks if there are any nodes with a sequential scan
-- If any are found, a notice message is shown or an exception is raised and the query fails (depending on the extension settings)
+- If any are found, a notice message is shown or the query is canceled and fails (depending on the extension settings)

 ## How to use it